DworkinLab/Bio720/Introduction_to_R.md

 6. String exercise [here](./R_exercises/Bio720_AnightofStringsInClass.Rmd) and answers [here](./R_exercises/Bio720_AnightofStrings.Rmd)

-## other R video tutorials and exercises.
+## other R video tutorials and exercises

+Much of this below is from previous versions of the class that belong to the dustbins of (teaching history).
+However, for posterity (and I don't like getting rid of files), I am keeping them here.
+There is exactly no need to go through these, unless you have some strange desire to see how I taught some of this more than a decade ago....

 The data set that is used for some of these activities can be found on the [DRYAD Digital repository](http://datadryad.org/) right [here](http://datadryad.org/bitstream/handle/10255/dryad.8377/dll.csv?sequence=1).
 You can also set this up (so you do not need a local copy of the data by putting this command in your script or copying and pasting it into the R editor :
 ```R
 dll.data <- read.csv("http://datadryad.org/bitstream/handle/10255/dryad.8377/dll.csv", h=T)